 Tanzbodeli is one of my favorite hikes in the Lauterbrunnen region because it provides the best 360 degrees of the entire mountainscape.
 On a clear day, it feels as though you are at the center of the Jungfrau region and you can see all of the glacier-laden peaks.
 On a gloomy, cloudy day, it is equally impressive as you are seemingly inside a cloud, on top of the world.
 We had bits of both on our journey to Tanzbodeli and Obersteinberg from Gimmewald.

-Hike Distance: 13.9km Total distance from Gimmelwald to Tanzbodeli to Obersteinberg to Stechelberg.
-Total distance from Gimmelwald to Tanzbodeli was 6 steep kilometers in 2 hours.
+- Hike Distance: 13.9km Total distance from Gimmelwald to Tanzbodeli to Obersteinberg to Stechelberg.
+The total distance from Gimmelwald to Tanzbodeli was 6 steep kilometers in 2 hours.

-Hike Duration: 4 hours of moving time but total time was 7 hours including an hour at the summit, an hour at the Obersteinberg Hotel and other stops.
+- Hike Duration: 4 hours of moving time but the total time was 7 hours including an hour at the summit, an hour at the Obersteinberg Hotel, and other stops.

-Hike Incline: Total elevation throughout the hike 1100-meters.
+- Hike Incline: Total elevation throughout the hike is 1100 meters.

 MY EXPERIENCE HIKING TO TANZBODELI & OBERSTEINBERG